Information for a first class mine manager certificates of competence (CoC) including legislative requirements, how to apply and where to find help.

 - Provide a certified copy of your current first aid certificate.

-Provide a certified official transcript of your record of achievement from NZQA that shows the unit standards and qualification required for this CoC.
+Provide a certified official transcript of your Record of Achievement from NZQA, that shows the unit standards required for this CoC.

 You can obtain this by contacting NZQA on 0800 697 296 or online(external link).

-The following unit standards are required for first class mine managers and should be showing on your record of achievement:
+The following unit standards are required for a first-class mine manager CoC and should be showing on your Record of Achievement:

 Unit standards |